-The Luxi is an adjustable mattress that you can switch from soft to medium or firm at any time.
-The coolest thing about this bed is that it’s divided down the middle, so you can adjust each side independently.
+The SpineAlign Luxury Hybrid is a mattress that provides cooling benefits, comfort, and support.
+The most awesome thing about this bed is that it’s available in three different firmness settings.
 This helps to reduce motion transfer so your partner doesn’t wake you up during the night.

-The Luxi 3-in-1 mattress comes with a 10-year warranty to protect your purchase from manufacturer defects.
+The SpingAlign Luxury Hybrid mattress comes with a 10-year warranty to protect your purchase from manufacturer defects.

 Sciatica is a medical condition that is characterized by pain that travels from your lower back down to your legs.
 You may feel this pain going down the front, back, or outside of your leg.
 It typically has a sudden onset after intense physical exertion like weightlifting.
 Although you can have pain in both legs, it’s generally only present on one side of your body.